dsmsuite/dsmsuite.github.io/_pages/about.md

 -Separated the C# code analyzer from the plug-in and converted it into command line executable.
 -Separated the building of the DSM model from the plug-in and converted it into command line executable.
 -Added command line code analyzers for C++, Java, UML and Visual Studio.

+I also did some cleanup of the code and used resharper to fix coding issues.